rgrigga/CodeIgnited/readme.md

     * primary
     * secondary (sidebar, etc)
     * footer

-Each of the sections has a default "partial", but they can be overridden at the "global" level, in the controller, or on a per-project bases.
+...Each of the sections has a default "partial", but they can be overridden at the "global" level, in the controller, or on a per-project bases.
 The "demo" area is the best example.
 5. I set up automatic, synchronized content between my local dev Environment and my webserver.
 To learn more, visit my live, working demo, at [ci.gristech.com](http://ci.gristech.com/demo)